-Allows you to automatically create WordPress photo galleries from any Facebook album you can access.
+Allows you to automatically create WordPress photo galleries from Facebook albums.
 Simple to use and highly customizable.

 Great plugin but can be better..